xpack-dev-tools/arm-none-eabi-gcc-xpack/README-BUILD.md

-The xPack GNU ARM Embedded GCC distribution follows the official [ARM](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm) distributions, and it is planned to make a new release after each future ARM release.
+The xPack GNU ARM Embedded GCC distribution follows the official [ARM](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm) distribution, and it is planned to make a new release after each future ARM release.

 Currently the build procedure uses the _Source Invariant_ archive and